w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/03-nosql.md

 *Amazon, 2007*

-- Goal: ensure availability and reliability of its e-commerce service 24/7
+- Goal: ensure the availability and reliability of its e-commerce service 24/7
 - Solution: *DynamoDB*, characterized by strong simplicity for data storage and manipulation

 # NoSQL common features